 Introduction / History

 The Bankariya are a small group of tribal people who live in an isolated region of central Nepal.
-They were traditionally hunger-gatherers of the forest.
+They were traditionally hunter-gatherers of the forest.
 A number of years ago a Nepali journalist took an interest in the Bankariya.
 He visited them and had the government give them land where they could build villages.
 Most Bankariya preferred the settled life in a village to their old nomadic ways.
 Even today, Bankariya villages are inaccessible by cars, buses, planes or boats.

 Where Are they Located?